Satisfactory Academic Progress

 Students are allowed to repeat classes for financial aid purposes, provided the classes are allowed under the district’s repeat policy as specified in the college catalog.
-All repeated courses will be included in the maximum time frame assessment, the cumulative GPA assessment, and the cumulative pace rate assessment.
+All repeated courses will be included in the maximum time frame assessment, cumulative GPA assessment, and cumulative pace rate assessment.

 Any remedial units in excess of 30 will be counted toward attempted units.